I was asked recently during a Mixed-Media Faces How-to virtual workshop,

-I started with plain copy paper and a BIC #2 .5 mm mechanical pencil (very light drawing to start).
+- I started with plain copy paper and a BIC #2 .5 mm mechanical pencil (very light drawing to start).

-I drew an oval, followed by vertical and horizontal guidelines.
+- I drew an oval, followed by vertical and horizontal guidelines.

-Next came eyes, nose, and mouth using the guidelines.
+- Next came eyes, nose, and mouth using the guidelines.

-I decided to add a layer of Liquitex Matte Medium to give the lightweight paper some strength because I knew I was about to load it up with lots of creative goodness.
+- I decided to add a layer of Liquitex Matte Medium to give the lightweight paper some strength because I knew I was about to load it up with lots of creative goodness.

-Next came All Those Ingredients…. one by one, I added, experimented, stepped back, decided if it worked, and moved on…
+- Next came All Those Ingredients…. one by one, I added, experimented, stepped back, decided if it worked, and moved on…

-Will premium Koi watercolors and cheap acrylic paint work together?
+- Will premium Koi watercolors and cheap acrylic paint work together?
 Let’s find out!

-How will these alcohol markers work on matte medium?
+- How will these alcohol markers work on matte medium?
 Let’s find out!

-How about black gesso paint and a Sharpie paint pen for some mark-making and scribble text?
+- How about black gesso paint and a Sharpie paint pen for some mark-making and scribble text?

-Let’s not forget water-activated Stabilo pencil, fun washi tape (with a dab of Uhu glue), fantastic collage paper, and Caran D’Ache water-soluble pastels.
+- Let’s not forget water-activated Stabilo pencil, fun washi tape (with a dab of Uhu glue), fantastic collage paper, and Caran D’Ache water-soluble pastels.
 Throw in Faber Castell PITT pens for good measure, too.
 Oh, and yes – fresh coffee stains!

 18 ingredients later….
 How do you turn a plain face into mixed media?

-These revealed themselves as I was working… sitting atop a jar full of words – I heard them say, “We belong on her.”
+These revealed themselves as I was working.
+They were sitting randomly atop a jar full of words.
+Sometimes you hear things…. – I heard them whisper to me, “We belong on her.”